 - Position deck lights into deck floors carefully to avoid glare.
-Opt for adjustable deck lights for extra flexibility.
+Alternatively, opt for adjustable deck lights for extra flexibility.

-- Security light fittings with either a built-in PIR detector or a stand-alone detector can be fitted to a number of lights surrounding your home for all-round protection.
+- Garden security lights with either a built-in PIR detector or a stand-alone detector are great for surrounding your home for all-round protection.

 What bulbs should I choose?

-When choosing bulbs, the most important factors to consider are the size and type, and for safety reasons, you’ll need to make sure they’re suitable for outdoor use.
-Most bulbs are safe to be used outdoors, as long as they are completely protected from rain and snow.
-After that, you’ll want to ensure that they are the right brightness level for your application – after all, no one wants to be blinded when enjoying their nice evening drinks.
+When choosing bulbs, the most important factors to consider are the size and type.
+For safety reasons, you’ll need to make sure they’re suitable for outdoor use.
+Most bulbs are safe to use outdoors, providing they are completely protected from rain and snow.
+You’ll also want to ensure they are the right brightness level – no one wants to be blinded whilst enjoying evening drinks.

 What safety tips should I follow?

-When investing in garden and outdoor lighting, it’s sensible to ensure lighting is weatherproof, waterproof and safe for the purpose you’re using it for.
+When investing in garden and outdoor lighting, ensure your lighting is weatherproof, waterproof and safe for the purpose you’re using it for.

 How should I install my garden & outdoor lights?

-Unless you’ve bought low-voltage or solar lighting, it’s a good idea to invest in the services of a reputable, fully qualified electrician, who will be able to install your outdoor and garden lighting safely, and in accordance to the manufacturer’s instructions.
+Unless you’ve bought low-voltage or solar garden lighting, it’s a good idea to invest in the services of a reputable, fully qualified electrician, who will be able to install mains powered garden lights safely and according to the manufacturer’s instructions.

 How can I create ambience with garden lighting?